SebaGraz/PDMPSampler/README.md

 # PDMCSampler

 This repository deals with 3 different non-reversible continuous Markov Chain Monte Carlo algorothms based on piecewise deterministic Markov processes (see *Davis, Markov Models and Optimization*).
+We would like to use them for sampling from a continuous diffusion process (see *Notes.pdf*).
 The source folder contains:
 * a subfolder *Models* containing the target distributions we want to sample from (currently only Gaussian)
 * *PDSamplers.jl* contains the implementation of the ZigZag Sampler, Bouncy Particle Sampler and Coordinate Sampler.
 * *Kernels.jl* implements the change of the velocity coordinates when the inhomogeneous Poisson event occours.